ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 ## Introduction

-As we are strong believers in the potential that Augmented Reality has to offer in terms of business cases we were wanting to get our hands on some actual hardware.
+As I am a strong believer in the potential that Augmented Reality has to offer in terms of business cases I was wanting to get my hands on some actual hardware.
-We acquired some budget and went looking for 'affordable' smart glasses to experiment with.
+I acquired some budget and went looking for 'affordable' smart glasses to experiment with.

-We came across the Vuzix Blade on the Vuzix website and looked through the details and videos posted.
+I came across the Vuzix Blade on their website and looked through the details and videos posted.
-After acquiring the required budget, thanks Ordina, we preordered one unit.
+After acquiring the required budget, thanks Ordina, I preordered one unit.

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/V-OxzjsB2s0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
-It was a video like this one that had won us over to give the Vuzix Blade a try since the displayed features look very nice, if they all worked as promised...
+It was a video like this one that had won me over to give the Vuzix Blade a try since the displayed features look very nice, if they all worked as promised...

-After a very long wait, with several delays and a lot of mailing back and forth we got ourselves a preproduction hand built Vuzix Blade.
+After a very long wait, with several delays and a lot of mailing back and forth I got myself a preproduction hand built Vuzix Blade.
-We got these glasses to analyze the wearers experience and see how we could integrate it into the numerous business cases we can see it being used for:
+I got these glasses to analyze the wearers experience and see how we could integrate it into the numerous business cases I can see it being used for:

 - Assistance for field technicians
 - Order picking
 - Communications platforms

-In this blogpost we'll go a bit into detail what makes the Vuzix Blade tick and how our experience with it has been so far.
+In this blogpost I'll go a bit into detail what makes the Vuzix Blade tick and how our experience with it has been so far.
 Read on ahead for all the juicy details!

 ## The hardware

 <img alt="Vuzix Blade hardware overview" src="{{ '/img/2019-03-30-vuzix/vuzix-hardware-overview.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

 The Vuzix Blade is an Android smartphone you can wear on your face.
 Well, it's more like an Android Smartwatch you can strap to your face.

 The device I received was a pre production build, which was hand assembled.
 So I can't really say much about what the final hardware will look like.

 I have always found the idea of computing devices in the form factor of glasses quite intriguing as I have been cursed with nearsightedness and wear my glasses on a daily basis.
 If I have to wear the bloody things every day, might as well put some intelligence into them.

 Below you can find some specs about the device, but for me these are quite irrelevant for the moment.
 This device is all about showcasing innovation in 2 areas: form factor, display technology.

 And boy am I impressed.
 The glasses actually feel comfortable enough to wear for longer periods.
 The display technology made my jaw drop to the floor.
-Had to pick it up several times.
+I had to pick it up several times.

 The Vuzix Blade is well built for a manually assembled device.
 It has been through some action like daily use as an office worker, running, biking, ... and still hasn't shown any faults.

 But let's get down the mandatory spec overview!

 The internals inside the glasses are alright, maybe a bit underwhelming.
 But it's always a fine line to balance between power consumption and battery life.

 - Projected display resolution of 480 by 853 pixels
 - Quad core ARM A53 cpu